aivisionapp/aivisionapp/content/ai/Tensorflow Model Maker Part 1/index.md

 - take 20% of the images and put them in a separate folder along with the XML files for each image, this will be our test set , the rest of the images will be our training set.

 - you will end up with two folders , one for the training set and one for the test set , each folder contains the image folder and the XML folder , as shown in the image below.

 ![alt text](dataset_folders_image.png "Dataset")

-- Zip the training set folder and the test set folder and upload them to Google Drive or github
+- Zip the dataset folder and upload them to Google Drive or github

-- click the below notebook link
+- click the below notebook link , which contain the running example of all code.

 [Link to Colab Notebook](https://colab.research.google.com/github/Abdullamhd/od_efficientdet/blob/main/tflite_model_maker_github_hosted.ipynb)

-- if you are using Google Drive , from the left menu select "Files" and then "Mount Drive" , then click on the link and follow the instructions to mount your drive , then create the following folders by running the below cell.
+- if you are using Google Drive , from the left menu select "Files" and then "Mount Drive" , then click on the link and follow the instructions to mount your drive , then create the following folders by running the below cell in notebook which is pro

 {{< highlight go >}}

 !mkdir raw_data
 !mkdir train_data
  {{< /highlight >}}

 - then copy the dataset from your drive to the raw_data folder , as below code , you can find the path of the dataset from left menu then expand the drive folder and then expand the folder you uploaded the dataset to , then right click on the dataset and select "Copy Path" , then paste it in the code below , then run the cell.

 {{< highlight go >}}

 !cp /content/drive/MyDrive/tensorflow_lite_dataset/dataset_apple_orange.zip /content/raw_data

  {{< /highlight >}}

 - if you are hosting the dataset on github , then you can skip the above step and run the below code to download the dataset from github , change the url to your dataset url.

 {{< highlight go >}}

-!wget -P /content/raw_data https://raw.githubusercontent.com/Abdullamhd/od_efficientdet/main/dataset_apple_orange.zip
+!wget -P /content/raw_data <https://raw.githubusercontent.com/Abdullamhd/od_efficientdet/main/dataset_apple_orange.zip>

  {{< /highlight >}}

 - then unzip the dataset to tail_data folder , as shown in the below code , you can change the path of the dataset if you are using a different path.

 {{< highlight go >}}

 %%capture
 !unzip /content/raw_data/dataset_apple_orange.zip  -d /content/train_data
  {{< /highlight >}}

 - Now our dataset is ready , we will choose the model from the below table , the model is postfixed with number from zero to four , the number indicates the size of the model , the bigger the number the bigger the model size , the bigger the model size the better the accuracy , but the bigger the model size the slower the inference time , so you have to choose the model size based on your use case , i will train the
 EfficientDet-Lite0 model , which is the smallest model , the model size is 4.4 MB , the inference time is 37 ms (*Latency measured on Pixel 4 using 4 threads on CPU*)  , and the average precision is 25.69%.

 | Model architecture  | Size(MB)* | Latency(ms)** | Average Precision*** |